Iran's sole nuclear power plant up and running after closure | Headlines

 Iran's sole nuclear power plant is back online following an emergency shutdown two weeks ago, state TV reported Saturday.

-The report quoted Mostafa Rajabi Mashahdi, spokesperson for the country's energy ministry, as saying the Bushehr plant "returned to production energy" after the completion of needed maintenance.
+The report quoted Mostafa Rajabi Mashhadi, spokesperson for the country's energy ministry, as saying the Bushehr plant “returned to the production of energy” after the completion of needed maintenance.

 Construction on Bushehr, on the coast of the northern reaches of the Persian Gulf, began under Iran's shah in the mid-1970s.
 After the 1979 Islamic Revolution, the plant was repeatedly targeted in the Iran-Iraq war.
 Russia later completed construction of the facility.
 The 1,000-megwatt plant feeds the grid with enough energy for a tiny part of Iran's nationwide 64,000-megawatt consumption.